flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-This is similar to how Flutter prefers to build its list widgets,
+This is similar to how Flutter prefers to build its list widgets.
-although Flutter doesn't need the list items to be identifiable.
+However, Flutter doesn't need the list items to be identifiable.
-All you have to do is specify the number of items to display
+Instead, you specify the number of items to display
 and build a widget for each item.

 <nav class="navbar bg-primary">